-Find out more about the national programme of exhibitions that took place across the UK to celebrate the Diamond Jubilee
+Find out more about the national programme of exhibitions that will be taking place across the UK to celebrate the Diamond Jubilee

 The Royal Collection

-Sixty photographs of The Queen, including the work of leading press photographers of the past six decades, were displayed at Windsor Castle to celebrate Her Majesty’s Diamond Jubilee.
-The exhibition presented a portrait of The Queen’s reign as captured in fleeting moments on both official occasions and at relaxed family gatherings.
+Sixty photographs of The Queen, including the work of leading press photographers of the past six decades, will go on display at Windsor Castle to celebrate Her Majesty’s Diamond Jubilee.
+The exhibition presents a portrait of The Queen’s reign as captured in fleeting moments on both official occasions and at relaxed family gatherings.
 With the advent of photography, the boundaries between the officially approved and the spontaneously captured image of the monarch were irreversibly blurred.
 Today, through the reach of modern media, the image of Her Majesty is familiar to millions around the world.
-Most of the exhibition The Queen: Sixty Photographs for Sixty Years was selected from photographs submitted by the Royal Rota photographic organisations.
+Most of the exhibition The Queen: Sixty Photographs for Sixty Years has been selected from photographs submitted by the Royal Rota photographic organisations.

-An exhibition of some of the finest treasures from the Royal Collection went on display at The Queen’s Gallery, Palace of Holyroodhouse in 2012.
-Royal Treasures: A Diamond Jubilee Celebration reflected the tastes of monarchs and other members of the Royal Family who have shaped one of the world’s great art collections.
-The selection of 100 outstanding works was made across the entire breadth of the Royal Collection, from eight royal residences and over five centuries of collecting, and included paintings, drawings, miniatures, watercolours, manuscripts, furniture, sculpture, ceramics and jewellery.
+An exhibition of some of the finest treasures from the Royal Collection will go on display at The Queen’s Gallery, Palace of Holyroodhouse in 2012.
+Royal Treasures: A Diamond Jubilee Celebration reflects the tastes of monarchs and other members of the royal family who have shaped one of the world’s great art collections.
+The selection of 100 outstanding works has been made across the entire breadth of the Royal Collection, from eight royal residences and over five centuries of collecting, and includes paintings, drawings, miniatures, watercolours, manuscripts, furniture, sculpture, ceramics and jewellery.
 Highlights include paintings by Rembrandt, Canaletto and Monet, drawings by Leonardo, Michelangelo, Raphael and Holbein, and Imperial Easter Eggs by Fabergé.
-It was the first time that most of the works had been shown in Scotland.
+Most of the works will be shown in Scotland for the first time.

 Diamond, the hardest natural material known, carries associations of endurance and longevity.
 These qualities, allied to the purity, magnificence and value of the stones, have for centuries led rulers to deploy diamonds in regalia, jewellery and precious objects.
 Individual diamonds have achieved great renown, passing down the generations and between enemies or allies as potent symbols of sovereignty and as precious gifts.